mklilley/lilley.io/README.md

 ## Getting started

+**Notes: To build this site, you must be using note v18 and npm v8.**

 After you clone the repo, you will need to:

-- [Install gulp](https://gulpjs.com/docs/en/getting-started/quick-start).
-This should be a simple as doing `npm install --global gulp-cli` on the command line.
-- run `npm install` to install the gulp dependencies and http-server
+- run `npm install` to install the gulp dependencies and vite
-- run `gulp` to start watching for file changes
+- run `npm run gulp` in one terminal to start watching for file changes
+- run `npm run vite` in other terminal to launch a dev server with hot reloading

 You are now ready to start coding - head over to the `src` folder where you'll find the website source code and assets.

-**Notes: This site was originally made using node v12.10.0 and Gulp CLI version: 2.3.0 and Gulp Local version: 4.0.2**

 ## Build site

-- Run `gulp build`
+- Run `npm run build`
 - You will then find a new folder called `build` inside of which is the processed and minified code and assets ready for deployment.